Skip to content

 The integration automatically discovers and creates entities for:

-• All deployments in monitored namespaces
+• All deployments in monitored namespaces (switch + status sensor + CPU/memory sensors)

-• All statefulsets in monitored namespaces
+• All daemonsets in monitored namespaces (status sensor)

-• All cronjobs in monitored namespaces
+• All cronjobs in monitored namespaces (switch)

 • Individual Kubernetes nodes in the cluster